 Firstly, they will always question the way I’m doing things and why I don’t wish to do the consultation in person.
 It’s simple.
 It’s because blood will spontaneously erupt from my facial orifices if I do.
 Why?
 Because they are usually the most superstitious lot who love claiming they are traditional when they actually know nothing about tradition.
 Don’t you just want to puke when you see them being so into zodiac forecasts and wanting your wedding dinner to revolve around their zodiac sign because there is a “clash” on that day and it’s not even their wedding?
 A lot of my time and effort is wasted on explaining things that I’ve already put down in writing.

 Secondly, they are usually the more stubborn ones who can’t get over the cognitive dissonance of getting advice from someone much younger.
 “You’re younger and by virtue of that I know better, show some respect and give me a solution and solve my problem.”
-In some cases, just because they didn’t do well or can’t do something, someone younger ought to be the same.
-They assume that just because they lived longer, they’ve seen and done more with their lives and therefore know better – and that’s a very naive assumption.
-They clearly underestimate what millennials are capable of.
+Just because they didn’t do well or can’t do something, someone younger must either be the same or be beneath them.
+They assume that just because they lived longer, they’ve seen and done more with their lives and therefore know better – and that’s a very naive assumption because they clearly underestimate what millennials are capable of.

 I am the LAST person on earth who buys into the “respect your elders” notion that is just tossed around by toxic elders to manipulate the younger generation.
 No prizes for guessing why I’m like that – just look at my parents.
 Your age means nothing.
 Sometimes being an elder simply means they’ve been rotting as individuals for a longer period of time.